Mahsa Amini protests: Schoolgirls

-Starting in November 2022 and over the course of months, thousands of schoolgirls were hospitalized under circumstances that some attributed to a sequence of mass poisoning attacks, with some eyewitnesses reporting signs of toxic gas attack.
-Some critics claimed the poisonings might have been by pro-regime actors in retaliation for the role young women played in the protests against the mandatory hijab.
-International scientists stated an independent investigation would be required, including access to hospital test results and interviews with patients; otherwise it could be difficult to draw any firm conclusions about whether some or all of the incidents were real poisonings, or whether the entire epidemic could instead be attributed to mass psychogenic illness.
+Starting in November 2022 and over the course of months, thousands of schoolgirls were hospitalized, in circumstances suspected to arise from mass toxic gas poisoning attacks.
+Some eyewitnesses reported signs of toxic gas attack.
+There were allegations that the poisonings were acts of retaliations by pro-regime actors against young women for their role in the protests against the mandatory hijab.
+According to one secondary schoolgirl from Tehran quoted by The New Yorker magazine, “It’s revenge for the disturbances we made.
+Not a single person disagrees.”
+The Islamic Republic regime arrested more than 100 people who claimed responsibility for the alleged poisonings.

+According to Nature magazine, an independent investigation would be required, including access to hospital test results and interviews with patients, in order to draw any firm conclusions about whether some or all of the incidents were real poisonings, or whether the entire epidemic could instead be attributed to mass psychogenic illness.
 The Guardian and others criticized Iran for its slow, opaque, and contradictory responses to the epidemic.